-Adaptive Synchronization of the 3-Cells Cellular Neural Network (CNN) Attractors
+3. Anti-synchronization of the 3-Cells Cellular Neural Network (CNN) Attractors

-The chaotic behaviour of the 3-cells cellular neural network (CNN) attractor [41] is a well-known example of a chaotic CNN system.
-In this section, we consider the synchronization of the identical 3-cells CNN attractors.
+The chaotic behaviour of the 3-cells cellular neural network (CNN) attractor [131] is a well-known example of a chaotic CNN system.
+In this section, we consider the anti-synchronization of the identical 3-cells CNN attractors.